thayssn/thayssn/README.md

 🍡 My name is Thays.
 I live in São Paulo, Brazil.

-💻 At the moment I work as a front end developer at [Omelete Company](https://omeletecompany.com/).
+💻 At the moment I work as Sowftware Engineer at [Idwall](https://idwall.co/).

-💼 I also work as a full stack freelancer every once in a while.

-🎲 When I have the chance I work on my personal project, [Arena Fortnite](https://arenafortnite.com.br).

 🧩 I really enjoy learning new things and solving all types of puzzles while listening to [lo-fi versions of brazilian songs](https://www.youtube.com/watch?v=qqfMAf3IFE0) (seriously).